W7k-J/W7k-J.github.io/BIM.md

 ### Programming for AEC & BIM (Dynamo, Revit API, C#, Python)

-For info about how I am using programming for BIM go to Code Tab.
-Link Below:
 [more info -> Code](https://w7k.pl/code/)

 ### Point Clouds, Laser scanning and other cool ways to make a survey